chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## Take Action

 1. List out the challenges [2mins]
-1. if you're in a group, have everyone pick their top 2-3 challenges [1min]
+  - if you're in a group, have everyone pick their top 2-3 challenges [1min]

-1. Put the challenges on the 2x2 (impact/effort) matrix [5mins]
+2. Put the challenges on the 2x2 (impact/effort) matrix [5mins]

-1. Select three high-impact challenges to prototype [2mins]
+3. Select three high-impact challenges to prototype [2mins]

   - in a group, everyone gets 2 votes dots and can use them to vote on any challenge on the matrix

-1. For each of the 3 challenges, set a ~3Min timer to pick constraints for each time constraint: 2 hours, 2 days, 1 week
+4. For each of the 3 challenges, set a ~3Min timer to pick constraints for each time constraint: 2 hours, 2 days, 1 week

   - example: 2 hours – Figma, 2 days – no database, 1 week – no custom CSS

-1. Decide and build your first prototype.
+5. Decide and build your first prototype.
 Hold to your constraints.

-1. [User test your prototype](https://www.sodiumhalogen.com/insights/user-testing-manifesto).
+6. [User test your prototype](https://www.sodiumhalogen.com/insights/user-testing-manifesto).
 Get out of the office and get a real user test it out.

+Then repeat…

 ## The points is